 Technology integrated kitchens are becoming more popular as homeowners experiment with novel technologies.
 This is one of the biggest trends going into 2018.

-White and grey seem to be the two big cabinet colors going into 2018 still.
-Their modern clean look will keep them as favorites for years.
-But there is another color palette slowly making its way into the kitchen–dark jewel tones: black, navy, emerald green and even plum.
+These pops-of-colors will be most popular in shades of blue and green.
+In addition to these neutral nature shades is another color palette that is making its way into the kitchen–dark jewel tones: black, navy, emerald green and even plum.
 It will surprise you at how well dark kitchen cabinets can work in and/or enhance a kitchen space with its dramatic and luxurious feel.

 Dark kitchen cabinets portray full-on elegance and a deep rich luxurious atmosphere that the other options just don’t.
 They cast the kitchen in a subtle dramatic essence.
 However, you have to be careful that it does not overpower the room, making it feel perpetually dark.
-But more and more homeowners are getting bolder and opting for a kitchen with dark cabinet colors in 2018.
-While a darker color palate may not be the new white anytime soon, it certainly will get more popular with time.
+But more and more homeowners are getting bolder and opting for a kitchen with dark cabinet colors in 2019.
+Expect to see tons of black and darker color shades in the trendiest home of 2019.

 3. Streamlined Designs, Materials and Textures

 While styles like farmhouse and mid-century modern are still popular, homeowners are getting more streamlined in their overall aesthetic, designs and alternative materials for kitchens.
 Stress-free environments are what you would like to come home too, and drown out the day to day stresses of life.
 Which usually means, simplicity.
+Simple looks are all about modern clean lines.
+They will continue to be a huge hit throughout 2019.
 Take a look at our home remodeling portfolio for design ideas.

 Removing upper wall cabinets has become a growing trend in the last few years since it opens up the visual space making the kitchen appear much larger and brighter.
 It allows you to utilize the countertop space more productively.
 Not to mention, most people can’t reach what is on the top shelves of the cabinetry anyway.
 Although open shelves would be a great alternative if the added storage space is needed or a focal point element was desired.